mmkal/expect-type/README.md

 ## TypeScript backwards-compatibility

-There is a CI job `test-types` which checks that the tests still pass with certain older typescript versions.
-To check supported typescript versions, [look at the job definition](./.github/workflows/ci.yml).
+There is a CI job called `test-types` that checks whether the tests still pass with certain older TypeScript versions.
+To check the supported TypeScript versions, [refer to the job definition](./.github/workflows/ci.yml).

 ## Contributing